bruteforce1127/Edura.LearningApp/README.md

 # Survey Results

--> we conducted a survey using google form regarding the problems they face about their childern engagement in education
+We conducted a survey using google form regarding the problems they face about their childern engagement in education

 ![Survey Questions](./Images/SurveyQuestions.jpg)
 ![Result 1](./Images/Result1.jpg)